Samsara (NYSE:IOT) Issues Q1 2023 Earnings Guidance

 Samsara (NYSE:IOT – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of $-0.080-$-0.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.080.
 The company issued revenue guidance of $130 million-$132 million, compared to the consensus revenue estimate of $124.32 million.Samsara also updated its FY 2023 guidance to $-0.270-$-0.250 EPS.

-In other Samsara news, insider Kiren Sekar sold 60,534 shares of Samsara stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $13.34, for a total transaction of $807,523.56.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-81.12% of the stock is owned by insiders.
+In related news, insider Kiren Sekar sold 60,534 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
+The shares were sold at an average price of $13.34, for a total transaction of $807,523.56.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.

 Samsara Company Profile (Get Rating)